tzuhanchang/VyPER/configs/README.md

 ### predicting.batch_size

-The number of examples used in one predicting iteration.
+The number of examples used in one prediction iteration.

 ### predicting.num_sampling_steps

-Number of diffusion ODE sampling steps used for logging during predicting.
+Number of diffusion ODE sampling steps used for logging during prediction.

 ### predicting.edge_reduction